 Let’s talk about homeschool and real life.
-There are going to be bad homeschool days, sooner rather than later, where you wonder what in the world is going on and why you ever thought this was a good idea.
+There are going to be bad homeschool days, sooner rather than later.
+You wonder what in the world is going on and why you ever thought this (homeschooling) was a good idea.
 Anyway you dice it, raising kids, in general, and homeschooling them, in particular, is hard.

 Remember, homeschooling is a marathon, not a sprint.
 You won’t win because someone else lost.

 You’ll win because you just keep going.
 And going.
 And going.